MAFAT: Memory-Aware Fusing and Tiling of Neural Networks for Accelerated Edge Inference: Motivational Example

 \section{Motivational Example}

 Figure~\ref{fig:darknetMemory} depicts the latency and number of swapped bytes versus a decreasing memory constraint from running the first 16 layers YOLOv2~\cite{yolov2} on a Raspberry Pi3.
 The first 16 layers of the network are used because they are the most feature-heavy and present the greatest feature challenge to memory.
-The measurements and methods used to construct the graph are described in Section~\ref{section:setup}.
+Using MAFAT configurations on weight-heavy later layers will not have any added benefit and a single partition or other methods should be considered if these layers exceed memory requirements, which is out of the scope of this paper.
+In addition to memory for weights and input and output features, Darknet allocates scratch space in order to do a layer calculation.
+This scratch space can go as high as 100MB for some layers.
+The largest combined memory is for layer 2.
+If that layer is loaded in its entirety, the processor needs at least 135 MB of memory for YOLOv2 to run cleanly.

 Figure~\ref{fig:darknetMemory} shows a significant increase in the latency of an inference at tighter memory constraints.
-It reveals that the CNN exceeds memory constraints at over 192 MB.
-Once the program goes over memory, the Operating System must swap data between the memory and disk.
+The CNN exceeds memory constraints at over 192 MB.
+Once the program goes over memory, the OS must swap data between the memory and disk.
 This swapping process has a demonstrated adverse affect on latency.
 As the memory constraints continue to shrink, the inference latency increases dramatically, with a 16MB memory constraint over $6.5 \times$ slower than the original.
-This motivates a need for optimizations as presented in this report to reduce the latency overhead due to swapping.
+This motivates a need for optimizations as presented in this paper to reduce the latency overhead due to swapping.